 Purchasing cyber insurance is one of the best measures you can take when it comes to securing the safety of your organization.
-However, it is not a substitute for proper cyber protection such as that offered by Anapaya’s SCiON technology.
+However, it is not a substitute for a proper cyber defence strategy.

 Just like you would never expect an insurer to pay out if you left your car unlocked with keys in the ignition, no cyber insurer is going to pay out – and they may not grant you a policy in the first place - if you don’t protect your data.

 Cyber insurance may also cover intangible impacts such as reputational damage.
 For this reason, it’s best to have the very best technological protection in place, as well as cyber insurance in case the unexpected happens.

 Cyber insurance exists for the same purpose as your home or car insurance: to provide you with protection in a worst-case scenario.